 - Season the roast with salt and pepper.

-Add roast to the skillet and sear on all sides until browned; about 5 minutes per side.
+- Add the roast to the skillet and sear on all sides until browned, about 5 minutes per side.

-Remove from skillet and place the roast over carrots and potatoes.
+- Remove from the skillet and place the roast over the carrots and potatoes.
 Set aside.

 - Slowly pour the balsamic mixture over and around the roast.
 If needed, use your hands to coat it evenly.